 Summary: Shift from "point-in-time" snapshots like annual surveys to a "continuous intelligence" model that captures the pulse of the customer in real-time.

-- Track Trend Velocity: Look for "anomalies". e.g. A sudden 20% increase in mentions of a specific keyword over 48 hours.
+Look for anomalies — e.g., a sudden 20% increase in mentions of a specific keyword over 48 hours.

 Conclusion